American Medical Missionary College: 1885 - 1895

 in similar lines of work, opened November 2, with nearly fifty students, a much larger number than has appeared at the opening on any previous occasion.
 The eminently practical character of the instruction given in the school, and the success with which the efforts of those who have taken the course of instruction in the two previous sessions have been attended, have developed an increasing interest in the work of this educational institution.
 It is very satisfactory to know that those who are taking the course the present year, are all, without exception, prepared to devote their whole energies to the work as soon as they have acquired a proper preparation for it."

 In 1891, Dr. John Harvey Kellogg arranged for qualified students connected to the Battle Creek Sanitarium to take medical training at the University of Michigan Medical School in Ann Arbor, Michigan.
-He provided these sponsored students with a residence home under the care of D. H. and Loretta Kress.
+He provided these sponsored students with a residence home under the care of D. H. and Lauretta E. Kress.